 Why haven't you done this before?
 It seems so obvious in retrospect.
 Your friends, critics, business partners soon, they'll all see.
 But somethings still missing You look up, startled.

-That melody Was that a piano?
+enter site That melody Was that a piano?
 It sounded just like her But, no that would be impossible.
 She's gone.
 The'yre all gone.
 Have to focus.
 How long has it taken to get to this point?
 Too long, but it doesn't matter.
 There will be no more distractions.
 Its almost finished.
 You can feel it.
 Your creation.
 Your Magnum Opus.
 Dare you help paint a true Masterpiece of Fear?
 Layers of Fear is a first-person psychedelic horror game with a heavy focus on story and exploration.
 Delve deep into the mind of an insane painter and discover the secret of his madness, as you walk through a vast and constantly changing Victorian-era mansion.

 Uncover the visions, fears and horrors that entwine the painter and finish the masterpiece he has strived so long to create.
 Just beyond the horizon sits a majestic desert, vast and unexplored.
 Join Alto and his friends and set off on an endless sandboarding journey to discover its secrets.